/ IN THIS BLOG

-By talking about these hazardous materials in a standard, uniform language, it means anyone in the industry who comes across this waste knows exactly what it is.
-Even if two first responders don’t speak the same language, they will both understand immediately that the drum marked as D001 contains flammable materials.
+- Hazardous waste codes provide hazardous waste generators, transporters, and waste treatment facilities common definitions and terminology that crosses state boundaries.
+It means anyone in the industry who comes across this waste knows exactly what it is by its codes.
+Even if responders don’t speak the same language, they will immediately be able to identify and understand that a drum marked as D001 contains flammable materials.

-If something horrible happens, and this waste is involved in an accident during transport, having all the hazardous materials properly codified means first responders will know exactly what chemicals they’re dealing with and how to most safely proceed.
-For example, the type of waste will dictate if they need special personal protective gear.
-It will also alert them to how best to clean the spilled chemicals.
-All this leads to the safest, most efficient containment and cleaning of the accident and minimizes the negative environmental impact and danger presented to surrounding people and animals.
+- Increased Safety – If an accident occurs during transportation, proper coding and labels or placards that identify the waste means first responders will know exactly what chemicals they’re dealing with and how to most safely proceed.
+The type of waste dictates whether personal protective gear is needed, or what to use to clean up spilled chemicals.
+This leads to the safest, most efficient containment and clean-up of the accident scene and minimizes negative environmental impact and danger to surrounding people and animals.

-One important reason for EPA hazardous waste codes is to aid the waste treatment facilities.
-When you write a profile of your waste, you identify all the chemicals it contains.
+- Proper Treatment – EPA hazardous waste codes aid waste treatment facilities in their approach to disposal processes.
+The waste profile a generator fills out prior to transportation of that waste off-site identifies all the chemicals that waste contains.
 In this way, the treatment facility knows exactly what it’s receiving and whether it’s set up to treat those particular hazardous elements.

 Some treatment facilities can accept certain waste codes but not others, so these codes are a quick, easy, understandable language that lets the facility know whether it can legally and safely accept your waste.

-If the waste coming from your facility is not properly codified according to the EPA’s rules, you -as the generator of that waste – are responsible.
-If it goes to a treatment plant that can’t process that kind of waste and it ends up getting improperly disposed of, you, the generator, are responsible.
+If waste leaving your facility is not properly codified according to the EPA’s rules, you -as the generator of that waste – are responsible.
+If it goes to a treatment plant that can’t process that kind of waste and it ends up improperly disposed of – you, the generator – are responsible.

-That’s why you should reach out to a waste management company if you’re unsure about any aspect of these hazardous codes.
-Misidentifying or mislabeling your waste can have real environmental consequences, and it can also come back to haunt you in the form of fines or other consequences.
+That’s why you should reach out to an experienced waste management company if you’re unsure about any aspect of these hazardous codes.
+Misidentifying or mislabeling your waste can have real environmental consequences, and trigger investigations and massive penalties and other consequences.